redis/docs/content/embeds/supported-platforms-embed.md

 <span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software and Redis Stack modules.

-<span title="Warning icon">&#x26A0;&#xFE0F;</span> Deprecation warning – The platform is still supported for this version of Redis Enterprise Software, but support will be removed in a future release.
+<span title="Warning icon" class="font-serif">:warning:</span> Deprecation warning – The platform is still supported for this version of Redis Enterprise Software, but support will be removed in a future release.

 | Redis Enterprise<br />major versions | 7.4 | 7.2 | 6.4 | 6.2 |
 |---------------------------------|:-----:|:-----:|:-----:|:-----:|